 Nov 122024

-My last post included some closeups of Lesquereusia spiralis, an amoeba that builds its shell out of squiggly rods held in a matrix of organic cement.
+In my last post, I showed some closeups of Lesquereusia spiralis, an amoeba that builds its shell out of squiggly rods held in a matrix of organic cement.
 The use of such self-secreted “platelets” as building units is by no means universal in lobose testate amoebae.
 Many build their shells from scavenged items, such as small grains of quartz, diatom frustules, or the resting cysts of golden algae.
 And there are some that use both methods, combining self-secreted “idiosomes” with scavenged “xenosomes”.
 Here is another Lesquereusia, from a coastal bog in the James Bay region of northern Quebec:

 A transitional form of Lesquereusia, from a Sphagnum pool in the Cree Nation of Chisasibi.